fnicastri/melange-vite-template/README.md

 - `make init`: set up opam local switch and download OCaml, Melange and JavaScript dependencies
 - `make install`: install OCaml, Melange and JavaScript dependencies
-- `make watch`: watch for the filesystem and have Melange rebuild on every change
+- `make dev`: run a development server that watches for changes
-- `make serve`: serve the application with a local HTTP server
+- `make serve`: serve a production build with a local HTTP server
+- `make bundle`: bundle a production build in the `dist/` directory

 ## JavaScript output